Desertcart purchases this item on your behalf and handles shipping, customs, and support to Greece.

-| ASIN | B007N6TF9G |
+| Asin | B007N6TF9G |

-| Best Sellers Rank | #137,925 in Sports & Outdoors ( See Top 100 in Sports & Outdoors ) #639 in Tactical Bag Accessories |
+| Best Sellers Rank | #874 in Tactical Bag Accessories |

 | Date First Available | March 21, 2012 |

-| Item model number | BHBUKPPAZINH5393 |
+| Item Model Number | BHBUKPPAZINH5393 |

 | Manufacturer | Duraflex |